sungnga/react-ecommerce/README.md

 **7. Implement user signout**
 - In route/user.js file:
 	- Create a user signout route using get() method: `router.get('/signout', signout)`
+		- 2nd arg is the signout method coming from controllers/user.js
 	- Import signout method from controllers/user.js
 - In controllers/user.js file:
 	- Write a signout method that clears the token that is stored in the cookie
 - Test the signout route in Postman

+### NODE: AUTH AND ADMIN MIDDLEWARES
+**1. Require signin middleware**
+- In controllers/user.js file:
+	- Write a requireSignin method that acts as middleware for routes that restricts unauthorized user access
+	- Use express-jwt
+In routes/user.js file:
+	- Import requireSignin method from controllers/user.js

 # LIBRARIES USED